Euraudio PS1S specification

 The PS1S rectifies the two sinusoidal AC voltages connected to its input, then it smooths it by using filter capacitors, thus generating the symmetric (+/-) supply voltage that is necessary for most audio amplifiers.

 To void ground loops, the grounding of the PS1S has a star-like arrangement, furthermore the PS1S contains a so-called ground loop breaker circuit, which prevents hum from appearing through the earthing conductor, if devices with earth ground protection against electric shock are connected to your amplifier, and the chassis of your amplifier is also earthed.

 At the input of the rectifier bridge, there is space for a snubber RC network (R91, C91), that may be sized in order to decrease the oscillation between the leakage inductance of the transformer and the capacitance of the rectifier together with stray capacitance of the transformer.
 Installing the snubber network is not mandatory, and its sizing procedure is not part of the documentation.
 However, if you're interested, here's an article about it: http://www.hagtech.com/pdf/snubber.pdf.

 At 25°C ambient temperature unless otherwise noted.

-Maximum allowed continuous output current at 60 °C ambient temperature: 8 A (limited by the heatsink of the rectifier bridge)
+Allowed continuous output current at 60 °C ambient temperature: max.
+8 A (limited by the heatsink of the bridge rectifier)